opendcs/opendcs/docs/source/lrgs-userguide.rst

    secure hash-password method.
 In order to use this, add an entry in your password file (see above).
 You do not need to specify a roles since you are using this entry to access external systems only.
--  The “hasDomsatSeqNums” element defaults to false.
-If your system is a DOMSAT system and you want to recover DOMSAT Transient Sequence Number Outages, then you need to tell the DDS Recv module which connections have DOMSAT sequence numbers, by setting this value to true.
 -  The “timeout” element specifies the number of seconds, after which, if no messages have been received from the server, that we will hang-up from this server and try the next one.